Tusk-Bilasimo/Prime-Wave-Theory-PWT-/README.md

 ## 3. The New Direction: Rational Resonance

-The PWODE Project's failures paved the way for the development of **Prime Landscape Geometry**, which successfully embeds prime factorization into a rigorous geometric structure.
+The Project's failures paved the way for the development of **Prime Landscape Geometry**, which successfully embeds prime factorization into a rigorous geometric structure.

 This research has culminated in the "Hat-trick Experiment Plan," moving from conceptual validation to physical proof: